 Aid to Victims of Domestic Abuse – a private, non-profit organization that has been serving families trapped in the cycle of family violence since 1980.
 Only AVDA works to break this cycle by intervening with both the victim and the abuser.
 AVDA operates two direct-service programs unique to Harris County.
 The Legal Advocacy Program offers free legal representation for adults and children trapped in abusive intimate-partner or family relationships and the nationally recognized Battering Intervention and Prevention Program provides specialized psycho-educational counseling which enables batterers to recognize, accept responsibility for and end their abusive behavior, Houston, TX.

-for Public Policy Priorities – for 20 years, CPPP has been a nonpartisan, nonprofit think tank committed to improving public policies and private practices to better the economic and social conditions of low- and moderate-income Texans.
+for Public Policy Priorities – a nonpartisan, nonprofit think tank committed to improving public policies and private practices to better the economic and social conditions of low- and moderate-income Texans.
 CPPP pursues this mission through independent research, policy analysis and development, public education, advocacy, and technical assistance, Austin, TX.
+Review Annual Report, 2010.

 Dallas Domestic Violence Legal Help Center – providing legal services to victims of domestic violence in need of quality representation in the Dallas County civil justice system, Dallas, TX.